jakeprins/nextwind/README.md

-# NextWind - A Next.js + Tailwind + Netlify CMS starter-kit
+# NextWind - A Tailwind + Netlify CMS starter-kit built with Next.js

 A flexible landing page + blog template

 Run `npm install && npm run dev` to start the project.

-Follow the steps below to setup the CMS.
+Navigate to `/admin` to login the CMS.
+Make sure you have followed the steps below to configure it correctly.

 ## Netlify CMS